shanev/BarebonesApp/README.md

-# Barebones App for iOS
+# iOS App Starter Kit

-Boilerplate for starting an iOS app.
+Boilerplate for building a client-server iOS app.
 Fork it for a starting place for your own app.
 Made to work with ios-koa-api as a backend.

 ## Requirements